Glossary of jazz and popular music: I

 Opening section of a song or tune.
-It can be as short and simple as a single chord (often the I or V7 chord) or a two bar turnaround played by a keyboardist or guitarist.
+It can be as short and simple as a single chord (often the I or V^{7} chord) or a two bar turnaround played by a keyboardist or guitarist.
 On the other hand, an intro can be a four bar, eight bar, or even longer sequence played by the full ensemble which uses one or more key melodic ideas or riffs from the song.
 The purpose of the intro is to provide the singer with the key, create interest in the listener, and alert listeners that the melody or main theme is about to begin.
 For instrumental music, an intro may be just the drums, as there is no need to provide the key to the singer.